Fire safety at home

 Melin regularly tests the smoke and carbon monoxide alarms in its properties, but in addition to this you can test your smoke alarms monthly.
 It only takes a minute to press the “test” button and ensure it is functioning properly.

 Remember, as part of being a Melin resident, we arrange for a free annual gas safety check on your home.
-We also arrange a 5-yearly electrical safety inspection (this includes checking your smoke alarms) for your home.
+We also arrange a five-yearly electrical safety inspection (this includes checking your smoke alarms) for your home.
 These are important to keep you and your household safe and if you have one of these appointments it is important that you keep it.
 If you ever need to rearrange your visit, please contact us as soon as possible and we can make alternative arrangements.

 By following these tips, you can significantly reduce the risk of fire in your home.
 At Melin, we encourage all residents to take simple steps to protect themselves and their families from fire hazards.
 Remember, a little prevention can go a long way in ensuring your safety and peace of mind.